mervick/rhythmbox-telegram/README.md

 ## Contribute

 If you like our plugin you can support the ongoing development and maintenance of Rhythmbox-Telegram by spreading the word about the plugin or making contributions via PayPal or cryptocurrency donations, ensuring its continued improvement and availability for the community.

-Your donations play a crucial role in supporting the development efforts, enabling the implementation of new features, bug fixes, and overall enhancements to ensure a seamless and enjoyable user experience for all.
-Every donation, no matter the amount, is deeply appreciated and directly contributes to the sustainability of the project.

-[//]: # (Click here to make a donation and show your support.)